CONTACT US

 Film Lamination Processes

 Chicago Laminating gives you the option of several film lamination processes, each with its own specific advantages.
-You can choose hte exact cost/benefit combination you and your customer require.
+You can choose the exact cost/benefit combination you and your customer require.

 Film lamination offers the greatest durability and protection.
 It involves the physical bonding of a plastic-based film to your press sheets through the application of adhesives, heat and pressure.
 A variety of laminating material can be used, each with its own unique properties and advantages.